I'm a vendor, how do I start using RMAPortal.com to serve my customers?

 RMA case at any time of the day just by logging in to your portal.

 You can also have special email notifications sent to different departments as triggered by

 different events as the products returns case moves from different statuses, more of this and other features.

 This is just the tip of the iceberg; the system offers many use cases and features that will help you manage product returns a lot better.

 Here's a general procedure in 3 easy steps:

 You will be asked to give a name to your RMA website.

-be readily accessible.
+After a successful registration, your own RMA web address will be created and will be readily accessible.
 You will have your own RMA front-end website and a corresponding admin link.

 2. Configure your RMA.